Dawson Creek Supportive Housing

 Where or how can I support by donation?

-kendyl stark asked almost 4 years agoThank you for contacting BC Housing and we appreciate your support and interest in this project.
+kendyl stark asked about 4 years agoThank you for contacting BC Housing and we appreciate your support and interest in this project.

 This building will be operated by the South Peace Community Resource Society.
 You can learn more about their work and how to support their organization at: